Our Lady and the English Martyrs Church

 The Church of Our Lady of the Assumption and the English Martyrs, also known as the Church of Our Lady and the English Martyrs (OLEM), is an English Roman Catholic parish church located at the junction of Hills Road and Lensfield Road in southeast Cambridge.
-It is a large Gothic Revival church built between 1885 and 1890.
+It is a large Gothic Revival church built between 1885 and 1890, and is a Grade I listed building.
+It is the tallest building in Cambridge at 65 m tall (including the spire).